JacqsLabz/Sims4-Yootz-Story/2.03-FamilarFeeling/00-index.md

 ![](12-12-17_5-40-48%C2%A0PM.png)

-Jane was getting the girls ready for bed one night, and Sara was about to turn in early, when a stabbing pain of hunger from her stomach almost had hre doubled over.
+Jane was getting the girls ready for bed one night, and Sara was about to turn in early, when a stabbing pain of hunger from her stomach almost had her doubled over.

 ![](12-12-17_5-40-38%C2%A0PM.png)